Donaldson-Thomas invariants of length 2 flops: DT Invariants for a Family of length 2 Flops

-To calculate the right-hand side we construct an embedded resolution $h\colon X \to U$ of the divisor $Z \colonequals \{\cW = 0\}$ such that $h^*Z$ has normal crossings: i.e. every prime component of $h^*Z$ is a smooth codimension 1 subvariety of $X$ and the intersection of any set of components is defined by a regular sequence.
+To calculate the right-hand side we construct an embedded resolution $h\colon X \to U$ of the divisor $Z \colonequals \{{\tr(\cW)} = 0\}$ such that $h^*Z$ has normal crossings: i.e. every prime component of $h^*Z$ is a smooth codimension 1 subvariety of $X$ and the intersection of any set of components is defined by a regular sequence.
+The embedded resolution depends on $a$ and $b$ as follows. \begin{lemma} If $a \leq b$ there exists an embedded resolution $h\colon X \to U$ such that